ismailgunayy/frontend-masters-progress/deep-javascript-foundations-v3/exercises/scope-exercises/modules/README.md

 ## Instructions

 1. Wrap all of the functions in a module factory (ie, function named `defineWorkshop()`).
-This function should make a return a public API object.
+This function should make a return public API object.

 2. The returned public API object should include the following methods: